stt-datacore/website/static/crew/suder_crew.md

 ---
-name: "Lon Suder"
+name: Lon Suder
 rarity: 4
-series: "voy"
+series: voy
-memory_alpha: ""
+memory_alpha: voy
-bigbook_tier:
+bigbook_tier: 13
-events:
+events: 1
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Too poor in too many areas to justify a more expensive than average build cost.
+A zero in the areas that provide long term value.
+His most beneficial attribute is merely his skill set.